gittina/NLU1/README.md

 This repository contains 3 folder:

-* files
+* results: it contains the results.txt file, which is given as input to the conlleval.pl perl script.

+* evaluation: it contains text files obtained as output from the evaluation perl script, with Fscore, precision, recall indexes.

-This is the folder which contains the text files necessary to the project, such as the NLSPARQL train and test set, and the features test files.
+* files: this is the folder which contains the text files necessary to the project, such as the NLSPARQL train and test set, and the features test files.

 Other additional text files are also included:
 - trainO.txt: different version of the training set, organized in two columns as the original one.
 The second column contains the IOB tags, but O tags are substituted with O-token, in order to let this file suitable to the improvement phase.
 - test_sentences.txt: the test set with the content rewritten in order to have a sentence per line
 - train_sentences.txt: the train set with the content rewritten in order to have a sentence per line

-* results: it contains the results.txt file, which is given as input to the conlleval.pl perl script.

-* evaluation: it contains text files obtained as output from the evaluation perl script, with Fscore, precision, recall indexes.

 The module can be run by calling the nlu.sh script.
 It needs 3 parameters as input:
 1. a number from 1 to 5